moorepants/dissertation/parameterstudy.rst

-There are some potentially significant differences in the Whipple model dynamics between a riderless bicycle and a bicycle with a rider. :ref:`Figure 10 <figCompareRiderEig>` gives an example of how the eigenvalues change when a rider is added to the Stratos bicycle.
+There are some potentially significant differences in the Whipple model dynamics between a riderless bicycle and a bicycle with a rider. :ref:`Figure 8.10<figCompareRiderEig>` gives an example of how the eigenvalues change when a rider is added to the Stratos bicycle.
 The stable speed range broadens and the weave critical speed increases by more than 1 m/s.
 The second oscillatory mode disappears and the caster decays more rapidly.
 The weave bifurcation occurs at